 From weather bot to agent

 The ecosystem has two hello worlds.
-The pure LLM version is a single chat completion: send "Hello", print the reply, confirm the model API works.
-The agent version is usually the weather example: define one get_weather() tool, ask “what is the weather in San Francisco?”, and watch the model emit a tool call.
+The LLM version is a single chat completion: send "Hello", print the reply, and your API works.
+The agent version is the classic weather example: define a get_weather() tool, ask “what is the weather in SF?”, and watch the model emit a tool call.

-That weather example is useful, but it only proves the harness is wired.
-The schema serializes, the model returns a parseable tool call, the executor dispatches it, and the result comes back.
-A real agent needs a loop the model controls across multiple steps: call a tool, read the result, then choose whether to continue or stop.
-The interesting line is that middle continue/stop decision.
+But that weather example only proves your harness is wired.
+A real agent needs a loop it actually controls across multiple steps.
+It must call a tool, read the result, and choose whether to keep going or stop.
+That middle continue/stop decision is where the real action happens.

-Real systems add planning, tool use, memory, and judgment around that loop.
-A small task like “what should I pack?” can already require agency: read the calendar, call weather for the destination, then answer.
-You cannot specify step two until step one returns.
+Real systems add planning, memory, and serious judgment around that loop.
+Take a task like “what should I pack?”
+It requires real agency.
+It has to read your calendar, call the weather API for the destination, and then answer.
+You can’t even specify step two until step one comes back.

 exercise · classification